UNSOLVED HOMICIDE: KELLE ANN WORKMAN

 UNSOLVED DISAPPEARANCE: ASHA DEGREE

-When a young girl vanishes into a dark and stormy night, investigators are baffled by her disappearance.
-One of the most mysterious unsolved cases in North Carolina history is explored in this episode of Last Seen Alive.
+When a young girl vanishes into a dark and stormy night, her baffling disappearance becomes one of the most mysterious unsolved cases in North Carolina history.
+Decades later, major investigative breakthroughs renew hope of the case finally being solved in this episode of Last Seen Alive.

 Clues Sought in Disappearance of 9-Year-Old Who Disappeared 20 Years Ago (FBI)